Anugamjain/github-profile-viewer/README.md

-## Country-search
+## Github profile viewer
-In this project I have to create a country searching web app, which can search different countries using different parameters.<br>
+In this project I have to create a web app in which user can see github profile by using github username.<br>

 ## Technology used
 HTML , CSS , Bootstrap and Javascript